PtFEM/PtFEM.jl/README.md

 I use PtFEM when referring to the book and PtFEM.jl when referring to the Julia package.

 PtFEM.jl is the central package in the Github [PtFEM organisation](https://github.com/PtFEM).
-More details about the plans for the PtFEM organisation are given in the [FUTURES](https://github.com/PtFEM/PtFEM.jl/blob/master/FUTURES.md) file.
+More details about the plans for the PtFEM organisation are given in  [FUTURES](https://github.com/PtFEM/PtFEM.jl/blob/master/FUTURES.md).

-Changes in PtFEM.jl with respect to the Fortran programs in PtFEM are summarized in the [CHANGES](https://github.com/PtFEM/PtFEM.jl/blob/master/CHANGES.md) file.
+Changes in PtFEM.jl with respect to the Fortran programs in PtFEM are summarized in [CHANGES](https://github.com/PtFEM/PtFEM.jl/blob/master/CHANGES.md).

 PtFEM.jl will be published in a couple of steps, e.g. 1) chapters 4-6, 2) chapters 7-9, 3) remaining chapters in PtFEM and 4) VTK output and multiprocessing aspects, although I might start to mix in item 4) earlier.